Edza/Intertyper/README.md

 # Intertyper
-Intertyper is a fun collaborative MBTI type-relationship sorter!
+Intertyper is a fun collaborative MBTI type-relationship sorter.